nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/add-products.md

 If the previous setting is *Associated to product*, the following fields will be displayed:

-- **Associated product** allows you to choose the product assotiated to this attribute.
+- **Associated product** allows you to choose the product associated to this attribute.
 Use the **Associate a product** button to choose a product.

 > [!NOTE]
 >